The Magnetar Model and the Ejecta--Circumstellar-Matter Interaction Model for 31 Luminous, Rapidly Evolving Optical Transients: Introduction

 \section{Introduction}

-Over the past decade, various optical telescopes have discovered many rapidly evolving optical transients (REOTs; e.g., \citealt{Matheson2010,Ofek2010,Poznanski2010,Cenko2012,Drout2013,Drout2014, Arc2016,Shiv2016,Tanaka2016,Whit2017,De2018,Ho2018,Pren2018,Per2019,Pur2018, Rest2018,Rodney2018}).
-While the rise and decline timescales ($\lesssim 10$\,d) of REOTs are shorter than those of normal supernovae (SNe), their peak-luminosity distribution spans a wide range\citep{Drout2014,Per2019}, from $\sim 10^{42}$\,erg\,s$^{-1}$ (which is roughly equal to the peak luminosities of low-luminosity SNe) to $\gtrsim 10^{44}$\,erg\,s$^{-1}$ (which reaches the luminosity threshold of superluminous SNe (SLSNe; \citealt{Qui2011,Gal2012}).
+Over the past {two} decades, {the Dark Energy Survey (DES), the Pan-STARRS1 (PS1), the Supernova Legacy Survey (SNLS), the Hyper Suprime-Cam (HSC), the Zwicky Transient Facility (ZTF), and other}, optical telescopes have discovered many rapidly evolving optical transients (REOTs; e.g., \citealt{Cenko2012,Drout2014,Arc2016,Tanaka2016,Ho2018,Pren2018,Per2019,Pur2018, Rest2018,Rodney2018,Ho2021}).
+While the rise and decline timescales ($\lesssim 10$\,d) of REOTs are shorter than those of normal supernovae (SNe), their peak-luminosity distribution spans a wide range\citep{Drout2014,Per2019}, from $\sim10^{42}$\,erg\,s$^{-1}$ (which is roughly equal to the peak luminosities of low-luminosity SNe {that can be explained by the $^{56}$Ni model \citep{Arn1982}}) to $\gtrsim 10^{44}$\,erg\,s$^{-1}$ (which reaches the luminosity threshold of superluminous SNe (SLSNe; \citealt{Qui2011,Gal2012}).

-Except for one kilonova (SSS17a/AT~2017gfo; e.g., \citealt{Arcavi17,Drout17,Kasen17,Pian17,Shappee17,Smartt17}), which is thus far a unique object, and some SNe of Type Ib (e.g., SN 2002bj, \citealt{Poznanski2010}), Type Ibn (e.g., SN~1999cq, \citealt{Matheson2010}; SN~2015U, \citealt{Shiv2016}) and Type IIn (e.g., PTF09uj, \citealt{Ofek2010}), which must arise from the explosions of massive stars (see \citealt{Filippenko1997} and \citealt{Gal2017} for reviews of SNe), the physical origin of REOTs is still elusive, and many scenarios have been proposed to account for their properties. \citet{Drout2013} and \citet{Tauris2013} used the radioactivity-powered \citep{Arn1982} ultra-stripped SN model \citep{Tauris2013,Tauris2015,Moriya2016,Moriya2017} to explain the light curve (LC) of SN~2005ek. \citet{De2018} found that the LC of iPTF14gqr can be explained by post-shock cooling plus the radioactivity model. \citet{Kasliwal2010} suggested that SN~2010X might be the accretion-induced collapse (AIC) of an O/Ne/Mg white dwarf or a ``.Ia" explosion produced by the thermonuclear detonation of the helium shell on a white dwarf \citep{Shen2010}.
-The shock-breakout model \citep{Ofek2010} has also been invoked to explain the LCs of REOTs.

-However, the radioactivity, AIC, and helium-detonation models cannot explain luminous REOTs, since the required mass of $^{56}$Ni is larger than the inferred ejecta mass (see, e.g., \citealt{Drout2014}); alternative models must be considered.
+The physical origin of REOTs is still elusive, and many scenarios have been proposed to account for their properties. \citet{Kasliwal2010} suggested that SN~2010X might be the accretion-induced collapse (AIC) of an O/Ne/Mg white dwarf or a ``.Ia" explosion produced by the thermonuclear detonation of the helium shell on a white dwarf \citep{Shen2010}.
+The shock-breakout model \citep{Ofek2010} has also been invoked to explain the light curves of REOTs.
+However, the {$^{56}$Ni-powered core-collapse SN (CCSN)}, AIC, and helium-detonation models cannot explain luminous REOTs, since the required mass of $^{56}$Ni { and other radioactive elements} is larger than the inferred ejecta mass, or the ratio of the mass of the radioactive elements (including $^{56}$Ni) to the mass of ejecta is too large to be consistent with theoretical expectations (see, e.g., \citealt{Drout2014,Pur2018}); alternative models must thus be considered.

-\citet{Cenko2012} concluded that the short-lived, luminous transient PTF10iya might be a tidal disruption event (TDE) produced by a solar-type star that was disrupted by a $\sim 10^7$\,M$_\odot$ black hole. \citet{Per2019} argued that the fast, luminous, ultraviolet-optical transient AT2018cow might be a TDE as well (see also the discussion of \citealp{Liu18}). \citet{Kashiyama2015} proposed that a fallback disk around a stellar-mass black hole produced by a massive star could power a luminous REOT.